sam-christopher/sam-christopher.github.io/_posts/2020-12-29-holy-innocents.md

 ---
 >This little  Babe so few days old is come to rifle Satan's fold;
 >All hell doth at his presence quake though he himself for cold do shake;
->For in this weak unarmèd wise the gates of hell he will surprise.
+>For in this weak unarmèd wise the gates of hell he will surprise.<br/>
 --<cite>Robert Southwell (c.
 1561--95)</cite>

 Dear Friends in Christ: